(Terrine of Sweetbreads)

 This recipe calls for truffles.
 If you haven’t read my previous articles about truffles, just do yourself a favor.
 Spend the money.
 Buy a real goddam truffle.
 Truffle oil and those shitty furry marbles you get from your favorite grocery stores taste like pig snot.
 Don’t do it.

 As for sweetbreads, if you live in Chicago, contact a decent butcher.
 There are plenty.
 My favorite is Butcher & Larder because you can have a sandwich and watch them butcher a side of beef right in front of you.
 Bloody fun.
 I love Peoria Packing and Meat Mart on Lake.
 It’s huge, it has bulk chicken feet, pig skin, and all the cuts.
 Their prices are unbeatable and they know their shit.
 Wear a coat.

 If you don’t know what sweetbreads are, then you need to get out more.
-They are the glands of a lamb or a calf, usually the thymus gland, though any of the glands qualify.
-I’ve only eaten ris de veau, as used in this recipe.
+Sweetbreads are the glands of a lamb or a calf, usually the thymus gland, though any of the glands qualify.

 Traditionally, you soak the sweetbreads in brine, then in milk, then rinse and cook.
 Some cooks skip the milk part.
 I can’t tell a difference between milk soaked and water soaked.
 I say skip that step but if you’re a hipster or you prefer following tradition then do it.